 Therefore, how to closely observe the condition after morbidity and find severe cases as soon as possible is the key to reduce the mortality of critically ill patients.
 According to our findings, it seems that the time and speed of production of specific anti-2019-nCoV IgM antibodies correlate with disease severity.
 But because the number of cases is so small, more research is needed to confirm it.

 In addition to COVID-19, the fever patient of non-COVID-19, other disease, medical staffs and healthy controls were also studied.
-Non-COVID-19 group included several other respiratory viruses such as influenza A, B and adenovirus infection cases,these cases were negative for anti-2019-nCoV specific antibody detection, indicatingthat the antibody detection has a good ability to resist interference and differential diagnosis of different respiratory virus infections.
-Among each groups, only COVID19 patients were all positive for both anti-2019-nCoV IgM and IgG antibodies, while in other populations, the IgG or IgM antibodies were single positive in a very few cases.
+Non-COVID-19 group includes several other respiratory viruses such as as influenza A, B and adenovirus infection cases, these cases were negative for anti-2019-nCoV specific antibody detection, indicatingthat the antibody detection has a good ability to resist interference and differential diagnosis of different respiratory virus infections.
+Among each groups, only COVID19 patients were all positive for both anti-2019-nCoV IgM and IgG antibodies, while in other, the IgG or IgM antibodies were single positive in a very few cases.